tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 they wouldn't have thought to search for;
 and we automate some processes for checking the quality of datasets or for correcting them.
-But we aren't, and this is what I mean when I say that our open data iniatives aren't data-driven.
+This is what it would mean for our open data efforts to be driven by data.

-I find it quite amusing to say that open data initatives aren't driven by data, but I'd much rather be able to say that they are.

-Amusingly and unfortunately, we aren't taking advantage of these data to figure out how to make open data better.
+As far as I can tell, our open data efforts aren't data-driven right now.
+But it shouldn't be hard to change that.
+Most data catalogs are already collecting some sort of data about how people use their datasets, and we can study these existing data to drive our decisions about open data.
+The main thing that's missing is just a shift in our thinking.

 ## Conclusion
-Open data portals make it easier to consume data once someone has decided to publish them, but they don't yet give us the bigger picture of what's going on, what's working, and what isn't.
+Open data portals make it easier to organize our data for publication, but they don't yet give us the bigger picture of what's going on, what's working, and what isn't.
 We can't really tell what sorts of data are available, who's using them, what impact they're having, or whether they are of good quality.

-By collecting data about the use of open data, we can get a better picture of what is going on in open data.
+By collecting data about the use of open data, we can get a better picture of what is going on in open data and make data-driven decisions about open data.

-Let's start thinking of datasets as datapoints so that we can use data about data to drive our open-data initatives.
+Let's start thinking of datasets as datapoints so that we can use data about data to drive our open data initatives.